pace-neutrons/pace-developers/brille/design/Proposed_integrated_syntax_Brill_SpinW_Horace.md

 This document will include both working (mostly Matlab) and proposed (mostly Python) code examples.
 Proposed code examples will be marked by black lines on either side of the code block.
 The code examples will use a combination of Brille, SpinW, Horace and MSlice.

+## Namespaces in the Python interface

+The proposed Python interface for Horace is to use a [compiled library](../../python_interface/design/01_pace_python_high_level_discussion.md).
+However, if more than one compiled Matlab library is loaded into Python, there is a restriction that data cannot be passed directly between them, but must go through the Python host process, causing a performance bottle-neck.
+This is because there may be incompatible application binary interfaces (ABIs) between the compiled Matlab libraries.
+To avoid this problem, we propose to include all necessary programs for PACE (e.g. Horace and SpinW at a minimum) within a single compiled library, tentatively called "Pacy".
+The Python wrapper module for this library will have submodules for Horace (`pacy.horace`), SpinW (`pacy.spinw`) and general Matlab functions (`pacy.matlab`).

 ## Workflow